baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

   done ) > ../collection
 ```

 >Wrong, for similar reasons.
-This breaks up pathnames that contain space, newline, or tab, and it incorrectly expands pathnames if the pathnames themselves contain characters like “*”.
+This breaks up pathnames that contain space, newline, or tab, and it incorrectly expands pathnames if the pathnames themselves contain characters like "*".

 ```shell
  ( find . -type f |   # WRONG
    while read file ; do cat "$file" ; done ) > ../collection
 ```

 > Wrong.
 This works if a pathname has spaces in the middle, but it won’t work correctly if the pathname begins or ends with whitespace (they will get chopped off).
-Also, if a pathname includes “\”, it’ll get corrupted; in particular, if it ends in “\”, it will be combined with the next pathname (trashing both).
-In general, using “read” in shell without the “-r” option is usually a mistake, and in many cases you should set IFS="" just before the read.
+Also, if a pathname includes "\", it’ll get corrupted; in particular, if it ends in "\", it will be combined with the next pathname (trashing both).
+In general, using "read" in shell without the "-r" option is usually a mistake, and in many cases you should set IFS="" just before the read.

 ```shell
 ( find . -type f | xargs cat ) > ../collection # WRONG